 United States.
-Refugees are people who have been forced to leave their countries
+Refugees are people who have been forced to leave their

-lives in a new country.
+rebuild their lives in a new country.

 - Can they become American citizens?
 Yes, they can become American citizens.
 They have to go through the legal channel of becoming citizens.
 See our Path to Citizenship page.